North Northumberland on screen

 Bamburgh castle has appeared in advertisements, such as this one for Ford cars, and in many TV series' and feature films.

 Richard Burton came to Bamburgh to shoot scenes on the beach for Becket (1964) and brought Elizabeth Taylor with him.
+This documentary gives a fascinating glimpse as the crew shoots on the beach in July 1963.
+It was made by Newcastle and District Amateur Cinematographers Association on standard 8mm film.

 They viewed the film 'rushes' in the ballroom of the old coaching inn in Belford and visited local pub The Salmon, which still displays a photograph on the wall today.